Vapoor/Vapoor/README.md

 ## How you can contact me ?
 For now my discord is the most efficient way to contact me : vaporr
 Otherwise you can send me a message on my personnal email : kylian.gagnant@orange.fr
-**Please if you message include in your message that you came from my github so I can filter spam.**
+**Please if you want to message me, include in your message that you came from my github so I can filter spam.**